smontanari/code-forensics/README.md

 * **java 8** - Required in order to run code-maat.
 See the [Code Maat](https://github.com/adamtornhill/code-maat) repository for more details.

 ## Install
-**code-forensics** is distributed as an nodejs module that runs on top of [gulp](https://github.com/gulpjs/gulp).
-It can be installed through npm:

 `$ npm install code-forensics`

+**Note 1**: **code-forensics** is distributed as a nodejs module that runs on top of [gulp version 4](https://github.com/gulpjs/gulp).
+Be aware that if you have gulp already installed as a global module and it's not the required version you will have to explicitly execute the gulp command that comes with the installation of **code-forensics**.

-**Note**: I strongly recommend against installing **code-forensics** as a global module, as it requires certain packages to be at the top level of the node_modules folder in order to correctly run its internal http server and serve the pages to the browser for the visualisation part of the analysis.
+**Note 2**: I would advise against installing **code-forensics** as a global module, as it requires certain packages to be at the top level of the node_modules folder in order to correctly run its internal http server and serve the pages to the browser for the visualisation part of the analysis.
 If **code-forensics** is installed as a global module such packages may conflict with already existing ones and that could cause all sorts of unpredictable issues.

 ## VCS support
 At the moment **code-forensics** can work with **git** and **svn** based repositories, however other version control systems could be supported in the future, given the ability of Code Maat to parse log data from the most popular ones.